Home

 The Redback Spider (Latrodectus Hasselti) is a close relative of the Black Widow found in the US and is found in Western Australia and throughout Australia.

-The redback spider is not a large spider the body being about the size of my thumb nail.
+The redback is not a large spider the body being about the size of my thumb nail.
 The female red back Spider is distincitve by the red stripe on her back while the mail is black all over.

 You can spot a Red Back web (which is only woven by the female) as it is messy funnel-like web.